Costly Hiring Mistakes and How to Avoid Them

 Doing things the same way you always have

-From candidate expectations to virtual interviews, hiring norms have changed dramatically in the last year alone.
+From candidate expectations to virtual interviews, hiring norms have undergone significant changes in the last year alone.
 If you still rely on the same systems you used pre-pandemic, you’re setting yourself up for a hiring mistake.
 To make working for you a compelling offer to the best candidates, closely examine your hiring process to ensure it’s up to current best practices.

 Avoiding the same old, same old also applies to how you get the word out about a position.
 If you copy and paste your openings to the same few job boards, you will attract the same mediocre pool of applicants.
-Ensure you’re getting in front of fresh candidates by using channels like social media to broaden your reach.
+Stay competitive by regularly revisiting your hiring strategy, updating your tools, and meeting candidates where they are, whether that’s on job boards, social media, or emerging platforms.

 You neglect your social media presence